Implicit relaxed all Mach number schemes for gases and compressible materials: Construction of the implicit Jin-Xin relaxation scheme

 \subsubsection{Space discretization}

 To obtain a fully discrete scheme, we consider the space discretization next.
-In general one is not restricted in { the} choice of space discretization keeping in mind that the numerical diffusion should not increase when the characteristic speeds of the considered model tend to infinity as it is the case for example when the Mach number tends to zero in the Euler equations.
+In general one is not restricted in the choice of the space discretization keeping in mind that the numerical diffusion should be independent of the Mach number $M$.
 Here, we choose the framework of finite volumes on a Cartesian grid.
 The computational domain $\Omega$ is divided into $N$ uniform cells $C_i = (x_{i+1/2},x_{i-1/2})$ with grid size $\Delta x$.
 As it is standard in the finite volume setting, we consider cell averages $\ppsi_i^n$ defined at time $t^n$ by